SuperKogito/SuperKogito.github.io/_project/docs/source/about.rst

 I was born and raised in Tunisia.
 I grew up in a small town near Monastir.
 Since an early age I had a passion for breaking down toys and trying to figure them out.
-My first code lines were in pascal in high-school, which I graduated with honor and was granted a scholarship for engineering studies in Germany.
+My first lines of code were in pascal in high-school, which I graduated with honor and was granted a scholarship for engineering studies in Germany.
-Since 2013 I live in Munich (Germany) and study electrical engineering at the Technical University of Munich.
+I studied electrical engineering at the Technical University of Munich, which I graduated from in the summer of 2019.
+Currently, I am based in Munich and work as a machine learning engineer @Yoummday GmbH.
 I’m a big fan of sports, and very interested in programming and cyber-culture.

 |